nativewind/nativewind/apps/website/docs/customization/theme.md

       },
     },
   },
-});
+};
 ```

 ## Per device theme values

 React Native provides a number of utilities for creating styles based upon physical attributes of the device.
 These include the [PixelRatio](https://reactnative.dev/docs/pixelratio) helpers and [StyleSheet.hairlineWidth](https://reactnative.dev/docs/stylesheet#hairlinewidth)

-NativeWind supports these though a set of exported helper functions that you can use in your `tailwind.config.js`
+NativeWind supports these through a set of exported helper functions that you can use in your `tailwind.config.js`

 ### platformColor()